xprateek/Paytm_ABRTS_QR_Code_Generator/README.md

 ## Roadmap

-- Search/filter for stations in dropdown.
+- ✅ Enable search and filter functionality for stations within the dropdown menu.
-- More ????
+- ⁉️ Consider adding QR scanner support for Rajkot, Surat, and Mumbai stations in the future, if required for approaching station.

 ## Disclaimer